-HISTORY OF THE AMERICAN INTERNATIONAL COLLEGE OF ARTS AND SCIENCES - ANTIGUA
+HISTORY OF THE AMERICAN UNIVERSITY OF ANTIGUA COLLEGE OF ARTS AND SCIENCES

-The American International College of Arts and Sciences - Antigua commenced as a program within the American University of Antigua (AUA) in August 2004.
+The American University of Antigua College of Arts and Sciences commenced as a program within the American University of Antigua (AUA) in August 2004.
 The AUA program aimed to provide high school graduates with a university-level curriculum which prepared them for entry into U.S.-style medical schools, including the American University of Antigua's (AUA) College of Medicine.